pipe-dream/docs/README.md

 Finally, you probably want to open up the three repos in three separate editors as well as terminal tabs.
 The `core` have no build process, but `laravel-file-factory` and `laravel-create` needs to have `yarn watch` running.

-Changes to `core`, `laravel-file-factory` and to the Laravel package itself should now instantly reflect when visiting `pd-host.test/pipe-dream`
+Changes to `core`, `laravel-file-factory` and to the `laravel-create` package itself should now instantly reflect when visiting `pd-host.test/pipe-dream`

 Happy coding!